nginxinc/nginx-azure-workshops/labs/lab3/readme.md

         --name n4a-aks1
    ```

-### Install NGINX Plus Ingress Controller to first clusters
+### Install NGINX Plus Ingress Controller to first cluster

 ![NIC](media/nginx-ingress-icon.png)

-In this section, you will be installing NGINX Plus Ingress Controller in 1st AKS clusters using manifest files.
+In this section, you will be installing NGINX Plus Ingress Controller in first AKS cluster using manifest files.
 You will be then checking and verifying the Ingress Controller is running.

 1. Make sure your AKS cluster is running.
 Check the Nodes using below command.